jacai1011/HML-Desktop/README.md

 - export QT_XCB_GL_INTEGRATION=none

 Todo
-- add button that links to schedule list overview
+- add button that links to schedule list overview for each page
 - add auto break timer for productivity
-- make fullscreen
+- cleanup ui for schedule input